Model selection for estimation of causal parameters: Theory

 Deriving confidence intervals that are valid in conjuction with a model selection step is a challenging topic and has attracted substantial interest in recent years, see for example \citet{berk2013valid,taylor2015statistical}.
 Generally speaking, statistical inference after a model selection step can be unreliable if the uncertainty induced by the model selection step is ignored.
+In this section, we describe how to construct confidence intervals that take into account the uncertainty induced by model selection.
+Intuitively speaking, the challenge is that the final estimator is a discontinuous function of the data.
+To be more precise, the final estimator $\hat \theta^{(\bar g)}$ is not regular and not asymptotically normal.